Murcul/humans-of-gitstart/docs/working-at-gitstart/3-benefits.md

 sidebar_position: 3
 ---

-# Perks & Benefits 😺
+# Perks & Benefits

-At GitStart, we're redefining the workplace with a comprehensive suite of benefits designed to support your professional and personal growth.
-Our approach ensures everyone feels valued, supported, and motivated to achieve their best work.
-Here's what we offer:
+We try to support everyone and ensure everyone feels valued, supported, and motivated to achieve their best work.
+We try to take a wholesome apprach and cover what every we can to make this happen.

-### Core Benefits for Every GitStarter 🚀
+### Core Benefits
 - **📈 Equity for Everyone:** We believe in sharing our success.
-Every team member gets a stake in the company, aligning our collective efforts towards common goals.
+Everyone gets a stake in the company.
-- **🌏 Quarterly Onsites:** Forge deeper connections and spark creativity at beautiful locations around the world, with all expenses paid by us.
+- **🌏 Onsites:** We organise and pay for onsite in cool and memorables places.
+We have an +1 policy.
 - **🏝 Unlimited Paid Time Off:** Take the time you need to relax, explore, and recharge, whenever you need it, without worrying about caps or limits.
-- **🐣 Extensive Parental Leave:** Welcoming a new family member is a big moment.
-We offer generous leave to ensure you have the time you need with your loved ones.
+- **🐣 Parental Leave:** Welcoming a new family member is a big moment.
+We offer generous leave and support to make the transition easy.
+A few of our team have family - even twins!
-- **🍽 Meals with Fellow GitStarters:** Enjoy meals with your teammates, whether during onsites or local meetups, fostering community and friendship.
-- **🧑🏻‍💻 Co-working / Remote Work Budget:** Set up your perfect workspace with our remote work budget, covering everything from ergonomic chairs to the latest tech.
-- **📞 Open to Suggestions:** Got an idea for a perk we haven't thought of?
-We're all ears!
-We strive to make GitStart the best place to work, and your input is invaluable.
+- **🍽 GitStart Meals:** Enjoy meals with teammates.
+If you are nomadic and in the same city as other GitStarters, we pay for meals.@

-### Unique Perks We Take Pride In 🌟
+### Unique Perks We Take Pride In
 - **🛂 Visa Sponsorship:** Dream of living somewhere new?
-We'll help sponsor your application and help with the visa, and if your dream destination isn't on the list, we'll work hard to add it.
+We'll help sponsor your application and help with the visa.
 - **👋 "We Got Your Back" Budget:** Life's little necessities shouldn't be a hassle.
-Need daycare, new headphones, or a taxi ride?
-Consider it covered, beyond traditional benefits categories.
+Need daycare, new glasses, or a taxi ride?
+Consider it covered.
 - **🌱 Growing You Budget:** Your personal and professional growth is our priority.
-With access to networks, executive coaching, and unique growth plans, we invest in making your aspirations a reality.
-- **🌎 Truly Remote:** Work from anywhere in the world on your schedule.
-Our fully remote setup and quarterly onsites mean you're free to live and work where you're happiest.

-At GitStart, we're more than a team; we're a family committed to each other's success, well-being, and happiness.
+Are you continuing your studies, studying something new or want to learn a new skill.
+We will help!

+### Something Even More Unique
+- **📞 Open to Suggestions:** Got an idea for a perk we haven't thought of?
+We're all ears!